lstsgroup/vibrant/docs/IR_spec.md

 &end dipoles
 ```

-The Wannier centers can be used to compute the dipole moment of the whole supercell, however they can also be used to extract spectra of user-specified molecular blocks or fragments, which is discussed in the section (....)
+The Wannier centers can be used to compute the dipole moment of the whole supercell, however they can also be used to extract spectra of user-specified molecular blocks or fragments, which is discussed in Section [Subspectra for MD-based calculations](fragments.md).

 More information on the all available keywords can be found on Section .. and all complete example input files are available on ....